 New for 2017-2018!!

 New York State now offers the Excelsior Scholarship, which provides full tuition for full time college students whose parents make less than $100,000 per year combined.
 Students will need to apply in order to receive this scholarship.
-In return they must promise to work in NYS for at least 5 years after graduation.
+In return they must promise to work in NYS for at least the number of years that they used the scholarship.

 A few things to keep in mind: